tulika105/Prompting-Techniques/README.md

 ---

-## 2. Zero-Shot Prompting
+### 2. Zero-Shot Prompting

-**Definition:**
-Simply describe the task without giving any examples.
-The model relies on its pre-trained knowledge to perform the task.
+Simply describe the task without providing examples.
+The model uses its pre-trained knowledge to perform the task.

 **Example:**
 ```
 Translate the following sentence to French:
 "I am learning about AI."